Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-Then, a Caterva array, a Zarr array and a HDF5 array are created from a Numpy array using the parameters defined before.
+Then, a Caterva array, a Zarr array and a HDF5 array are created from a NumPy array using the parameters defined before.

 ```{code-cell} ipython3
 data = np.arange(np.prod(shape), dtype=dtype).reshape(shape)